romdotzip/JoshsItemsRoR2/README.md

    - Using a 3D printer gives you some sort of buff
 - <ins>**Josh’s Hawk 2UH**</ins>
    - I just like this name hehe
-- <ins>**Josh’s Drones**</ins>
-   - Not an item, but makes drones work way better
-- Better drone AI.
-Drones attack the enemy you ping, or go to the place you ping

 # Changelog
 **1.0.0**